-A cardiac arrest is when your heart suddenly stop pumping blood round your body, commonly because of a problem with electrical signals in your heart.
-When your heart stops pumping blood, your brain is starved of oxygen.
-This causes you to fall unconscious and stop breathing.
+A cardiac arrest is when your heart suddenly stops pumping blood around your body, commonly because of a problem with the electrical signals in your heart.
+When your heart stops pumping blood, your brain is starved of oxygen which causes you to fall unconscious and stop breathing.

-Every year over 3,5000 people around Scotland are treated by the Ambulance Service after having a cardiac arrest.
+Every year over 3,500 people around Scotland are treated by the Scottish Ambulance Service after having a cardiac arrest.

 We published the Out of Hospital Cardiac Arrest (OHCA): A Strategy for Scotland in March 2015.
-The strategy has an overarching aim for Scotland to be an internationally leader in OHCA outcomes by 2020.
-This is underpinned by two high level aims:-
+The strategy has an overarching aim for Scotland to be an international leader in OHCA outcomes by 2020, which is underpinned by two high level aims:

 - to increase survival rates after an OHCA to save 1,000 additional lives by 2020 and more beyond